songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/02-Secure-Workload/02/_network-policies.md

 kubectl get netpol
 ```

-which gives you an output similar to this:
+Which gives you an output similar to this:

 ```